user profile avatar

 Bio

 I am a first-generation Cambodian American and the middle child of five siblings.
-I am proud to be the first in my family to attend college.
+As the first member of my family to attend college, I take great pride in pursuing higher education and creating opportunities for future generations.
 I am currently enrolled in the Dental Hygiene Program at PIMA Medical Institute, where I maintain a 3.7 GPA.
-I am committed to lifelong learning and professional growth so I can provide the highest quality care to my patients throughout my career.
-I am an active volunteer at Shifa Clinic, a nonprofit dental clinic serving underserved populations.
-I help prepare treatment rooms, take X-rays, manage sterilization, and support clinic flow.
-Most importantly, I focus on patient-centered care by helping create a comfortable, respectful environment.
-I believe excellent dental care requires compassion, strong communication, and attention to patient needs.
-I have also volunteered at Texas Mission of Mercy, Smile at Kids, and Dental Veteran Smile Day, which is especially meaningful because it allows me to give back to veterans.
-These experiences have strengthened my passion for serving diverse communities and reinforced my belief that healthcare requires continuous learning as technology and patient needs evolve.
-Outside of academics and volunteering, I enjoy sports, music, Formula 1, anime, and visiting art and science museums.
+My dedication to academic excellence reflects my commitment to lifelong learning and providing exceptional patient care throughout my career.
+I actively volunteer at Shifa Clinic, a nonprofit dental clinic serving underserved populations.
+I assist with treatment room preparation, radiographs, sterilization procedures, and clinic operations while helping create a welcoming and respectful environment for patients.
+These experiences have reinforced my belief that quality healthcare requires not only clinical skills but also compassion, empathy, and effective communication.
+I have also volunteered with Texas Mission of Mercy, Smile at Kids, and Dental Veteran Smile Day.
+Serving diverse patient populations has strengthened my passion for community service and deepened my understanding of the barriers many individuals face in accessing healthcare.
+Outside of academics and volunteer service, I enjoy sports, music (heavy metal, rnb, and kpop as - BigBang and 2pm), Formula 1, anime, and visiting art and science museums.
+These interests foster curiosity, creativity, and personal growth, qualities that I carry into both my professional and personal life.

 Education